Ukrainian governor urges evacuation of 350,000 residents - NewsBreak

 “It’s important to evacuate as many people as possible,” he warned Tuesday morning, adding that shelling damaged 40 houses on Monday.

 The Ukrainian military withdrew its troops Sunday from the city of Lysychansk to keep them from being surrounded.
-Russia's defense minister and Putin said the city's subsequent capture put Moscow in control of all of Luhansk, one of two provinces that make up the Donbas, but the regional governor said Tuesday that fighting was continuing on Lysychansk's outskirts.
-He said Russian forces were moving weaponry to Donetsk.
+Russia's defense minister and Putin said the city's subsequent capture put Moscow in control of all of Luhansk, one of two provinces that make up the Donbas.

+The office of Ukraine's president said the Ukrainian military was still defending a small part of Luhansk and trying to buy time to establish fortified positions nearby.

 The question now is whether Russia can muster enough strength to complete its seizure of the Donbas by taking Donetsk province, too.
 Putin acknowledged Monday that Russian troops who fought in Luhansk need to “take some rest and beef up their combat capability.”

-Russian Defense Minister Sergei Shoigu said Tuesday that Moscow's main priorities are “preserving the lives and health” of its troops and “excluding the threat to the security of civilians.”
+Russian Defense Minister Sergei Shoigu said Tuesday that the war in Ukraine would continue until all of the goals set by Putin are achieved.
+However, Shoigu said “the main priorities” for Moscow at the moment were “preserving the lives and health” of the troops, as well as “excluding the threat to the security of civilians.”

-When Putin ordered the invasion of Ukraine more than four months ago, his stated goals were defending the people of the Donbas against Kyiv’s alleged aggression, and the “demilitarization” and “denazifaction” of Ukraine.
+When Putin ordered the invasion of Ukraine on Feb.
+24, his stated goals were defending the people of the Donbas against Kyiv’s alleged aggression, and the “demilitarization” and “denazifaction” of Ukraine.

 Pro-Russia separatists have fought Ukrainian forces and controlled much of the Donbas for eight years.
 Before the invasion this year, Putin recognized the independence of the two self-proclaimed separatist republics in the region.
 He also sought to portray the tactics of Ukrainian forces and the government as akin to Nazi Germany's, claims for which no evidence has emerged.